Systems Biology Markup Language

 This is a portal to the consensus yeast metabolic network as reconstructed from the genome sequence and literature.
 It is a highly annotated metabolic map of Saccharomyces cerevisiae S288c that is periodically updated by a team of collaborators from various research groups.

 Experimental data repository for KInetic MOdels of biological SYStems

 KiMoSys is a user-friendly platform that includes a public data repository of relevant published measurements, including metabolite concentrations (time-series and steady-state), flux data, and enzyme measurements in order to build ODE-based kinetic model.
 It is designed to search, exchange and disseminate experimental data (and associated kinetic models) for the systems modeling community.

-SIGNOR, the SIGnaling Network Open Resource
+SIGnaling Network Open Resource